CurlyBytes/MCW-Securing-PaaS/Hands-on lab/HOL step-by step - Securing PaaS.md

 5. Select **Activate**.

-> NOTE:  A trial can only be activated once per Azure subscription tenant.
+>**Note**:  A trial can only be activated once per Azure subscription tenant.
 If you have already done a trial, you would need to buy a P2 license to utilize MFA in this lab.

 6. Select **Users**, the select **All users**.